Diane Torr

-Diane Marian Torr (10 November 1948 – 31 May 2017) was an artist, writer and educator, particularly known as a male impersonator and for her drag king, "Man for a Day" and gender-as-performance workshops.
+Diane Marian Torr (10 November 1948 – 31 May 2017) was a performance artist, drag king, dance educator, and teacher of "Man for a Day" and gender-as-performance workshops.
+Torr was active in the Downtown Arts Scene in New York City.
 For the last years of her life, Torr lived and worked in Glasgow, where she was Visiting Lecturer at Glasgow School of Art.

 Biography

 Diane Torr was born in Peterborough, Ontario, but grew up in Aberdeen, Scotland and later attended Dartington College of Arts, England, where she studied with dance luminaries Mary Fulkerson and Steve Paxton, art pioneer Paul Oliver, and theatre innovators, Peter Hulton and Peter Feldman (of the Open Theatre).
 She graduated in 1976 and arrived in New York that same year.
 Her first dance performances in New York (Egyptian Stock; Half-Lives of Plutonium; World Shift; Wind Fertilization) were in downtown loft spaces in 1978.
 Torr took class at the Cunningham Studios, and began her practice of the Japanese martial art of Aikido at New York Aikikai in 1977 and in 2003 achieved the rank of sandan (3rd degree blackbelt).
 Torr received her MFA degree from Bard College in New York in 2004.

 From the onset of her career in the late 1970s, Torr was a leading figure in creating performance art that challenges contemporary edicts and perceptions of gender and sexuality.
 With her drag king workshops, which she began teaching in 1990 in New York, with artist Johnny Science, Torr was a pivotal force in the establishment of drag king culture in the US, Europe, Istanbul and New Delhi.
-In collaboration with performance artist, Bridge Markland, Torr co-directed the highly successful godrag!
+In collaboration with performance artist, Bridge Markland, Torr co-directed the highly successful "godrag!"
 Festival (2002) in Berlin - a one-month-long festival of women performing masculinity, femininity, androgyny and drag.

 Torr's performances are a radical synthesis of dance, film (original and archival footage), installation, spoken word, invented soundtracks, and borrowings from other sources such as magic tricks, and secret society signals.
 Her rich performance palette has resulted in an unusual body of work that continues to influence and inspire new generations of independent artists.
-More recent performance enquiries cover a diversity of material including: exploring her brother's (who died of AIDS in 1992) performance of Dusty Springfield; investigations on beauty and age; transferring to performance written works of surrealist artist, Claude Cahun.
+Her performance "Donald Does Dusty" explores her brother's (who died of AIDS in 1992) performance of Dusty Springfield. "(Un)Popular Heroines" transfers to performance the written works of surrealist artist, Claude Cahun.